jeffreyan11/laser-chess-engine/README.md

 tunemagic command leaks a large amount of memory

 Futility pruning can fail low even if the position is a stalemate

+SEE, MVV/LVA scoring functions handle en passant as if no pawn was captured